Marsha Blackburn: China

 In December 2020, Blackburn posted, "China has a 5,000-year history of cheating and stealing.
 Some things will never change..." on her Twitter account.
 The European Union bureau chief for China's state-owned China Daily, Chen Weihua, responded by tweeting, "This is the most racist and ignorant US Senator I have seen.
 A lifetime bitch".
-In what appeared to be a thinly veiled reference to Chen, Blackburn asserted in response that the U.S. would "not bow down to sexist communist thugs".
-One of Chen's tweets was, with an apparently sarcastic comment, retweeted by Republican Senator Marco Rubio.
+In what appeared to be a thinly veiled reference to Chen, Blackburn replied that the U.S. would "not bow down to sexist communist thugs".
 The Chinese American rights group Tennessee Chinese American Alliance protested Blackburn's comments as insulting to the Chinese community.

 In August 2022, Blackburn led a congressional delegation to Taiwan, where she met with Taiwanese President Tsai Ing-wen.
 Her delegation was the third such delegation to visit Taiwan following Speaker Nancy Pelosi's visit early that month.
-During her visit, Blackburn voiced support for Taiwan, calling it an "independent nation" and a "country", and also supported further U.S.-Taiwan relations and combating the "New Axis of Evil", which she defines as Iran, Russia, and North Korea, led by China.
+During her visit, Blackburn voiced support for Taiwan, calling it an "independent nation" and a "country", and supported further U.S.-Taiwan relations and combating the "New Axis of Evil", which she defined as Iran, Russia, and North Korea, led by China.
 China claims Taiwan as part of its territory and condemns most visits by U.S. lawmakers.